 Purpose To outline standards for selecting applicants for program admission.
-Standards To be considered for program admission, applicants must meet minimum criteria established: General admission to graduate study 2.
+Standards To be considered for program admission, applicants must meet minimum criteria established: 1.
+General admission to graduate study 2.
 Cover letter/goal statement (1-2 pages in length, typed, double- spaced) for the MSN/FNP program to include: your background description, reasons for wanting to attend the nursing graduate program and a description of post-graduation goals.
 3. Current copy of resume' or curriculum vita to include minimum information of: RN licensure (state(s) and number), educational preparation and experience background.
 4. Official transcript with bachelor's or master's degree in nursing from an accredited program: (CCNE, ACEN, CNEA) 5.
 GPA of 3.0 or higher on 4.0 scale of undergraduate or graduate degree 6.
 ESL/international students will have a minimum TOEFL score of 550, computer-based test score of 173 and Internet-based score of 70 7.
 Three professional references 8.
 Minimum one-year clinical experience as a registered nurse (RN) - 2080 hours 9.
-Current, unencumbered Kentucky RN license 10.
-Completion of a 3 credit-hour descriptive statistics course at the graduate or undergraduate level Requirements Applicants meeting minimum criteria will be ranked using a quantitate manner as follows: 1.
+Current, unencumbered RN license 10.
+Completion of a 3 credit-hour descriptive statistics course at the Requirements graduate or undergraduate level Applicants meeting minimum criteria will be ranked using a quantitate Requirements manner as follows: 1.
 The mean of required references will be determined (maximum 5 points) 2.
 The GPA (on a 4.0 scale) will be multiplied by 10 (maximum 40 points) 3.
-The cover letter/goal statement will be evaluated using an established rubric by 3 faculty and the mean score used (maximum score 15 points) A policents with the highest repling scores (maximum 60 points) 4.
+The cover letter/goal statement will be evaluated using an established rubric by 3 faculty and the mean score used (maximum score 15 points) 4.
 Applicants with the highest-ranking scores (maximum 60 points possible) are admitted as space available.
-Date 5/2017 Date U/4011
+Date Revised 8/2018